 Repeat rows 1 through 9 to make one more flower.

 Place the 2 flowers back to back (with petals facing out).
 Using back loops from row 8, slip stitch through loops of both flowers.
 Continue to slip stitch through row 8 of both flowers to connect them all around, leaving a 1 inch space open.
 Stuff flower with a little stuffing through the 1 inch opening.
-When the flower is stuffed to be firm but not too hard, continue slip stitches to sew flowers together.
+When the flower is stuffed to be firm but not too hard, continue slip stitches to close the 1 inch opening.
 Finish off.
-With needle and crochet cotton, sew buttons to center of flower on both sides by running the needle and thread through one button, through the flower to the other side, and through the other button.
+With needle and crochet cotton, attach buttons to center of flower on both sides by running the needle and thread through one button, through the flower to the other side, and through the other button.
 Pull the thread tight so that the buttons pull together into the middle of the flower just a little.
 Finish off.

 You can add a string to the top to hang your flower, or use it as a decoration anywhere in your home!
-I will be adding strings to some of mine to hang from door nobs and others will go on shelves next to pretty Fall pictures!
+I will be adding crochet leaves and chains to mine create hanging chrysanthemums to hang around my house and others will go on shelves next to pretty Fall pictures!

 Here is the what the actual potholder looks like from the original 1944 magazine (I think I will make some potholders in pretty Fall colors too!):